Zferg/learning_security/README.md

 The purpose of this step of the guide will be to get you an account for later.

-> Click sign up or sign in that should be present at the top right of the window:
+> Click "Sign up" or "Sign" in that should be present at the top right of the window:

 ![Github Signup Page](./images/github_signup.PNG)